cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 * consistency-proof (label: -2): REQUIRED.
 Consistency proofs.
 Value type: Array of bstr.

 The payload of an RFC9162_SHA256 consistency proof signature is:
-The latest Merkle tree hash as defined in {{-certificate-transparency-v2}}.
+The newer Merkle tree hash as defined in {{-certificate-transparency-v2}}.
 The payload MUST be attached.

 The EDN for a Receipt containing a consistency proof for RFC9162_SHA256 is: